-Caldwell, NJ – April 10, 2013 – While some college students make a vacation at the beach their priority for spring break, several Caldwell College students had a very different focus for their time off.
+Caldwell, NJ – April 10, 2013 – While some college students make a vacation at the beach their priority for spring break, several Caldwell University students had a very different focus for their time off.
 They traveled to Appalachia to repair substandard housing and build new homes the poor in Appalachia.
 Student Activities Director Tim Kessler-Cleary led the group of nine students for a week to WorkFest 2013, which is part of the Christian Appalachian project (CAP).
 The Caldwell group joined other colleges and universities from around the country in McCreary County, Kentucky to work on the house renovations.

 Kessler-Cleary said that every Caldwell student brought a tremendous amount of enthusiasm, energy, and dedication “and gave their all at every task they were asked to do and did so with smiles on their faces.”
 The Caldwell students were able to form bonds with each other and with the students and staff from other colleges and universities.